-Bresina [1996] used stochastic probing for scheduling, introducing a fixed ad hoc bias favoring children preferred by the node-ordering heuristic.
+Juillé and Pollack [1998] used random tree probing as a value choice heuristic during beam search, although no learning was used.
+Bresina [1996] used stochastic probing for scheduling, introducing an fixed ad hoc bias favoring children preferred by the node-ordering heuristic.
 Adaptive probing provides a way to estimate that bias on-line, rather than having to specify it beforehand, presumably using trial and error.
 By removing this burden from the user, it also becomes feasible to use a more flexible model.